 This is an exciting time in Western Washington University (WWU) Men’s Rugby program, and we want you to be a part of it… Are you up for the challenge of taking the WWU Rugby program to the next level?
 Do you want to be a champion?
 Are you willing to put in the work to become a champion?

-Rugby is back in the Olympics beginning with the 2016 games in Rio and we will do everything in our power to help you in any way we can to earn a spot on the USA 7′s team, if that is one of your goals.
+Rugby was a huge success in the Olympics in Rio this past summer and we will do everything in our power to help you in any way we can to earn a spot on the USA 7’s team, if that is one of your goals.

 We are committed to helping you become the best rugby player you can be.

-In June, 2012, the Western Washington University Men’s Rugby Alumni Association was formed to help take the program to the next level.
+In June, 2012, the Western Rugby Alumni Association was formed to help take the program to the next level.
 The immediate goals set as follows:

 - Make the WWU program an attractive option for high school rugby players throughout the Pacific Northwest and British Columbia, and, as an elite option and a pathway to the Olympics.